vmware-tanzu-labs/educates-training-platform/docs/samples.rst

 For the sample workshop, this will output::

-    NAME                  NAMESPACE             IMAGE
+    NAME                  NAMESPACE             WORKSHOP              IMAGE                                      URL
-    lab-markdown-sample   lab-markdown-sample   quay.io/eduk8s/lab-markdown-sample:master
+    lab-markdown-sample   lab-markdown-sample   lab-markdown-sample   quay.io/eduk8s/workshop-dashboard:master   https://github.com/eduk8s/lab-markdown-sample

-This gives the name of the workshop environment, the namespace created for the workshop environment, and the container image which will be used when creating the workshop instances.
+Additional fields gives the name of the workshop environment, the namespace created for the workshop environment, the name of the workshop the environment was created from.

 Requesting a workshop instance
 ------------------------------